kotajacob/songbird/docs/sroom_files.md

 This example will make the room follow the object called obj_player

+### follow_distance

+This value is used to specify how far the followed object can be from the center of the screen without the camera moving.

+**Example:** `follow_distance,128`

+This example will allow the followed object to be up to 128 pixel units in any direction from the center of the visible view area before the camera will move with the object.

 ### background_color

 This value is used to specify a background color for the room.
 There are three methods for writing the color.
 The color method is the first item after the ID value.
 Then the actual color value is next after that.